-Is hospice only for people who are very near the end of life?
+Is hospice only for people who are dying?

 Who is best suited for hospice care?

 Hospice patients are those with very serious medical conditions.
 Usually they have diseases that are life threatening and make day-to-day living very uncomfortable physically, emotionally, or spiritually.
 Some are in pain.
 Others experience difficult symptoms such as nausea, extreme fatigue, and shortness of breath.
 These symptoms may be caused by the disease, or they may have been caused by treatments intended to cure the disease.
-Often patients turn to hospice because they are anxious or depressed, or they are feeling spiritually distressed because of their medical condition.
+Often patients turn to hospice because they are anxious or depressed.
 Hospice specializes in easing pain, discomfort, and distress on all levels.
-The care provided by hospice is often helpful for conditions such as cancer, heart disease, progressive lung diseases like COPD or emphysema, advanced dementia, or a general weakness and "failure to thrive."
+The care provided by hospice is often helpful for conditions such as cancer, heart disease, COPD (emphysema), advanced dementia, or a general weakness and "failure to thrive."
 Seriously ill patients who have decided that their priority is to have the best quality of life possible are the people who are best suited for hospice.(Return to top)